First Chechen War: Spread of the war

 Meanwhile, the war in Chechnya spawned new forms of resistance to the federal government.
 Opposition to the conscription of men from minority ethnic groups to fight in Chechnya was widespread among other republics, many of which passed laws and decrees on the subject.
 For example, the government of Chuvashia passed a decree providing legal protection to soldiers from the republic who refused to participate in the Chechen war and imposed limits on the use of the federal army in ethnic or regional conflicts within Russia.
 Tatarstan president Mintimer Shaimiev vocally opposed the war and appealed to Yeltsin to stop it and return conscripts, warning the conflict was at risk of expanding across the Caucasus.
 Some regional and local legislative bodies called for the prohibition on the use of draftees in quelling internal conflicts, while others demanded a total ban on the use of the armed forces in such situations.
 Russian government officials feared that a move to end the war short of victory would create a cascade of secession attempts by other ethnic minorities.

 On 16 January 1996, a Turkish passenger ship carrying 200 Russian passengers was taken over by what were mostly Turkish gunmen who were seeking to publicize the Chechen cause.
 On 6 March, a Cypriot passenger jet was hijacked by Chechen sympathisers while flying toward Germany.
 Both of these incidents were resolved through negotiations, and the hijackers surrendered without any fatalities being inflicted.

 Aftermath

+The war concluded with the complete withdrawal of Russian troops and the preservation of Chechnya's de facto independence.
+Military analysts and historians characterize the outcome as a Chechen victory and a Russian defeat.
+The Foreign Military Studies Office (FMSO) case study notes that the conflict "resulted in Russian defeat" as federal forces failed to eradicate the rebellion or reintegrate the republic.
+Similarly, Russian analysts such as Alexander Khramchikhin have stated that Russia was "defeated" in the conflict, while other international studies have described the result as a "Pyrrhic victory" for Chechnya.
+Following the peace treaty, Maskhadov was elected president of the Chechen Republic of Ichkeria in January 1997.

 Casualties and material damage

-Drawing by 10 year old Polina Zherebtsova from her diary showing the battle of Grozny.
+Drawing by 10-year-old Polina Zherebtsova from her diary, showing the battle of Grozny.